 These looked pretty cool.
 I almost got sucked into going for the Sea Trek, but decided to hold off on buying the tickets up front.
 I am glad I did, since we didn’t even have enough time to do all the included park attractions.
 If you are doing the Unlimited Package and plan to visit the park a for a few days, you may want to consider these though.
 They do look pretty fun.

 FYI- the Sea Trek has you put on these air breathing helmets that are attached with an air hose, and then you get to just walk around underwater breathing and looking at everything.
 Looks super cool.
 I think it would be way more comfortable than snorkeling or Snuba.

 (By the way, I tried as many hot sauces and salsa as possible at Xcaret and throughout my Mexican adventure.
 If you would like to read about it you can check out my Mexican Hot Sauce Experience article.)

 I truly hope you decide to visit the Xcaret Ecological Park.
 Writing this review has made me want to go back so badly.
 We had the best time ever in Mexico, and Xcaret was a major part of what made it so incredible.
 I hope you enjoyed the article and got all the information you needed.
 It was my goal to answer all the questions that I could not find answers to when I was booking my trip.
 If you have any questions, comments, or suggestions I would love to here from you.
 I will get back to asap!
 Have a great time in Mexico!

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+We are a participant in the Amazon Services LLC Associates Program, and other affiliate advertising programs designed to provide a means for us to earn fees by linking to Amazon.com and other affiliated sites.
 Purchasing through any provided links supports our cause and has no effect on the cost of products or services.
-Thank you for your support and readership.
+Thank you for your loyal readership.